jaeyoun-chang/jaeyoun-chang.github.io/about.md

 permalink: /about/
 ---

-@ LG as professional of global strategy
+Professional @ LG global strategy

 ### More Information